Parvez Rasool

-Parvez Ghulam Rasool Zargar (born 13 February 1989) is an Indian cricketer who plays as an all-rounder for Jammu and Kashmir.
-A right-hand batsman and offbreak bowler, Rasool is the captain of the Jammu and Kashmir team and a regular member of India A. He was bought for ₹95 lakh by the Sunrisers Hyderabad in the 2014 IPL auction.
-Rasool was the second cricketer after Mithun Manhas from Jammu and Kashmir to have played in The IPL and the first from the state to play for the Indian National Team in ODI's and T20I's.
+Parvez Rasool (born 13 February 1989) is an Indian former cricketer hailing from Bijbehara township of south Kashmir’s Anantnag District, who played as an all-rounder for Jammu and Kashmir.
+A right-hand batsman and offbreak bowler, Rasool was the captain of the Jammu and Kashmir team and a regular member of India A. He was bought for ₹95 lakh by the Sunrisers Hyderabad in the 2014 IPL auction.
+Rasool was the second cricketer after Mithun Manhas from Jammu and Kashmir to have played in the IPL and the first from the state to play for the Indian National Team in ODI's and T20I's.
 He played only 1 T20I and 1 ODI in his international career.

 Rasool received his maiden call-up for the national team in 2013 for the Zimbabwe tour.
 Rasool finally represented the national team against Bangladesh on 15 June 2014 at Mirpur.
 Parveez Rasool got his first chance to play his maiden T20 against England in 2017 where he dismissed Eoin Morgan and got his first T20 International wicket and his bowling figures were 1/32 in 4 overs.